thunder-project/thunder/python/doc/faq.rst

 *Is there sample data I can try analyses on?*

-	Yes, there are currently sample data sets of light-sheet imaging data available (part of a collaboration with Misha Ahren's lab).
+	Yes, there are currently sample data sets of light-sheet imaging data available (as part of a collaboration with Misha Ahren's lab).
 They cannot be directly downloaded, but are available through the ``ThunderContext.loadExampleEC2`` method.

 *How should I visualize the results of my analysis?*